- The Bible Ten Commandments

 Is Jesus Fully Divine

 Another group questions whether Jesus actually possesses all the characteristics of the Eternal God.
-They stem from Arius, a 4th century Alexandrian priest, who had a different take on God.
+They stem from Arius, a fourth century Alexandrian priest, who had a different take on God.
 He taught that prior to making anything else, God created a son who was neither equal to, nor coeternal with the Father.
 According to this idea called Arianism, Jesus Christ is a supernatural creature, but He is neither fully human nor fully divine.
-Still others embrace a more immature version of this doctrine, holding that back in the dawn of time, God the Father had some form of cosmic intimate relations with the Holy Spirit and Jesus was the product.
+Still others claim that back in the dawn of time, God the Father had some form of cosmic intimate relations with the Holy Spirit and Jesus was the product.
 They reason, “How else can you call Him the Son.”

-However, these concepts are totally contrary to the teaching of the New Testament in which Jesus is revealed as the Eternal Creator and not a created being (John 1:1-4).
-As we compare Scripture definitions for God with the Bible record of Jesus, we see the characteristics of Jehovah are also ascribed to Jesus.
-Note these powerful examples:
+However, these concepts are contrary to the teaching of the New Testament in which Jesus is revealed as the Creator and not a created being (John 1:1-4).
+By comparing Scripture definitions we find Christ has the same characteristics of God.

 - Quoting from Psalms 45:6-7, the author of Hebrews states that the Father even calls Jesus God.
 “But unto the Son he saith, Thy throne, O God, is for ever and ever: a sceptre of righteousness is the sceptre of thy kingdom.”
 Hebrews 1:8.